nitvishnoi/ML-BikesharingCaseStudy/README.md

 Please don't forget to perform this step as the R-squared score on the test set holds some marks.
 The variable names inside the 'r2_score' function can be different based on the variable names you have chosen.

+## Submissions Expected:

+Python Notebook: One Python notebook with the whole linear model, predictions, and evaluation.

+Subjective Questions PDF: Apart from the Python notebook, you also need to answer some subjective questions related to linear regression which can be downloaded from the file below.
+Answer these questions and submit it as a PDF.

+Note: There are some questions in the subjective questions doc "Linear+Regression+Subjective+Questions.pdf"  that you might not be familiar with.
+So you're expected to research these questions and give an appropriate answer in order to expand your learnings of this topic.

+You can download the subjective questions doc below:

 # Solution